 On May 19, 2021, Zhurong sent the first images, and in June of the same year, a panoramic image from the landing site and a “group photo” of the rover and lander taken by a wireless camera were published.

 Also, the researchers obtained a video with the sound emitted during the rover’s movement, and in July, the results of macro photography of Martian rocks were published.
-In addition, the spacecraft completed the study of two sand dunes, and on August 15, 2021, it successfully completed all the main stages of its scientific program.
+In addition, the spacecraft completed the study of two dunes, and on August 15, 2021, it successfully completed all the main stages of its scientific program.
 During this time, it transmitted over 10 gigabytes of data to Earth.

 The graphs below show how much time all Mars rovers spent on the planet and how far they travelled.